-NIH R15 Cheat Sheet
+NIH R21 Cheat Sheet

-Applicants should ensure they use the most recent funding announcement.
+Applicants should use the MOST RECENT funding announcement.
 Please check the "Release/Posted Date" in the "Key Dates" section of the RFA/PA to ensure that it is up to date.

 NOTE: Individual FOAs may contain specific instructions about content, format, or length that differ from the general instructions provided by the NIH on its website and in the SF424 (R&R).
 In these instances, individual FOA instructions take precedence.